Australian Public Sector Integrity Frameworks: Rebuilding Trust Amid Ongoing Scrutiny

 A robust integrity framework typically includes:

 • Ethics and conduct policies: Clearly articulated policies that staff can understand and apply — not just legalese buried in handbooks.
-This includes guidance for gifts and benefits, secondary employment and whistleblower protections.
+This includes practical guidance for gifts and benefits, secondary employment and whistleblower protections.

-• Compliance and review processes: Establish internal checks that align with legislative obligations (like the PGPA Act) but also identify blind spots, such as procurement irregularities or recruitment practices that could invite nepotism or bias.
+• Compliance and review processes: Established internal checks that align with legislative obligations (like the PGPA Act) but also identify blind spots, such as procurement irregularities or recruitment practices that could invite nepotism or bias.

 • Training and capability-building: Regular, role-specific ethics training that doesn’t stop at onboarding.
 Some agencies now embed integrity modules into leadership development or require scenario-based workshops for higher risk functions.
 The Australian Public Service Academy also plays a critical role by providing foundational and advanced learning in public sector ethics, supporting the development of a consistent and high-integrity culture across the APS.